ctessum/aep/README.md

 	* The [git](http://git-scm.com/) and [mercurial](http://mercurial.selenic.com/) version control programs.

-	If the above libraries and programs are in a nonstandard location, be sure to set the CGO\_CFLAGS and CGO\_LDFLAGS environment variables to ensure that the Go compiler can find the libraries.
+	If the above libraries and programs are in a nonstandard location, be sure to set the `$CGO_CFLAGS` and `$CGO_LDFLAGS` environment variables to ensure that the Go compiler can find the libraries.
 Also make sure your `$PATH` environment variable includes the directories containing git and mercurial.

 3. Download and install the main program: